-Brands: If you have trouble understanding fit and color on your own–let brands do it for you!
-Go to brands that emulate or showcase your ideal style and rely on their styles to decide for you.
+- Brands: If you have trouble understanding fit and color on your own, let brands do it for you.
+Wear brands that emulate or showcase your ideal style.
+You can then rely on their styles to decide for you.

 How to Be Seen As More Edgy:

-Don’t get into a color rut.
-We all have our go-to colors when we’re stuck for what to wear or pressed for time.
+Don’t get into a colour rut.
+We all have our go-to colours when we’re stuck for what to wear or pressed for time.
 Celebrity stylist Daniel Musto advises breaking out of your color rut by getting a little creative.
-Wear a lot of black?
+Do you wear a lot of black?
 Try navy instead.
 Always wear brown shoes?
-Try blue dress shoes to change it up.
+Try blue dress shoes to mix it up.
 Usually wear jeans?
 Don’t stick to the usual blue, try black or khaki green.

-Use contrast.
-Juxtaposing cut, color and texture will make any outfit fun and interesting.
+Use contrast, juxtaposing cut, colour and texture will make any outfit fun and interesting.
 It can also communicate different sides of your personality.
 If you’re wearing a leather skirt that screams edgy, then maybe you don a cashmere sweater that whispers sweet.
-Or perhaps your jewelry is demure and flirty, but your heels are strappy and vixen.
-The contrast in fabric and weight creates complexity that can be intriguing both for the wearer and the observer.
-“It’s a way of adding you to your outfit,” Isaac says.
+Or perhaps your jewellery is demure and flirty, but your heels are strappy and vixen.
+The contrast in fabric and weight creates complexity that can be intriguing, both for the wearer and the observer.
+“It’s one way of adding to your outfit,” Isaac says.

-You don’t need to spend tons of money on clothes, but you do need to make sure your clothes fit right.
-That holds true for both women and men.
-Doubly so if you want to come across as professional.
+You don’t need to spend tons of money on clothes, but you do need to make sure your clothes fit correctly; that is true for both, women and men.
+Especially, if you want to come across as professional.
 According to Frank Bernieri, PhD, associate professor in the psychology department at Oregon State University, an interviewer will determine within 10 seconds of meeting a job candidate whether they’re right for the job.
 “A well-tailored outfit implies that you’re conscientious and pay close attention to detail,” Bernieri says.